Swedish Bombshell Anna Nystrom Bursts Out Of Curve-Hugging Dress While Wishing Fans A ‘Lovely Friday’

 “Wow Anna, you are getting more beautiful everyday,” one more wrote with a series of emoji attached to the end.

-And yesterday, The Inquisitr shared that Anna gave her fans a little something else to talk about with a beautiful selfie.
+Yesterday, The Inquisitr shared that Anna gave her fans a little something else to talk about with a beautiful selfie.
 In the sexy new photo, the model posed in front of a camera and was photographed from the chest up.
 Nystrom appeared to be the one who is snapping the selfie and she looked beautiful while wearing her long, blonde locks down and slightly waved.
-She completed the shot with a lacy purple top that showed off plenty of cleavage to fans.
+She completed the shot with a lacy purple top that revealed her cleavage.